danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Homepage then generates dynamic article previews
 - Markdown is removed from the truncated previews to make the homepage look neat

+### How to add a new article

+- Delete `src/articles/articles.json`
+- Run `public/main.js`
+- A new `articles.json` file should be generated
+- Everything is taken care of!
+The newest post will be displayed at the top of the homepage

 ### To-Do List

 - Limit article previews to 5 most recent on home page